Quantrail-Data/CH-Ops/docs/guide/kubernetes-ocko.md

 # Connecting a Cluster Managed by OCKO

-CHOps supports two Kubernetes operators for ClickHouse®.
-This page covers the **Official ClickHouse® Kubernetes Operator (OCKO)**, published by ClickHouse Inc.
+CHOps supports two Kubernetes operators for ClickHouse&reg;.
+This page covers the **Official ClickHouse&reg; Kubernetes Operator (OCKO)**, published by ClickHouse Inc.

-For the Altinity® Kubernetes Operator for ClickHouse® (AKOC), see [Connecting a Kubernetes Cluster](kubernetes-connect.md).
+For the Altinity&reg; Kubernetes Operator for ClickHouse&reg; (AKOC), see [Connecting a Kubernetes Cluster](kubernetes-connect.md).
 Most of that page applies here too, so this one covers only what differs.